Ask Any Woman

 The Space Between Time is available in all ebook formats at Smashwords and for Kindle at Amazon, or you can find the ebook at iBooks or Barnes and Noble.
 If you prefer a physical copy, you can find a print-on-demand version at Amazon.
 Stay tuned for news when the audiobook version and sequel are published.

 Lucinda is also the host of Story-Power a podcast where she and her guests discuss their creative endeavors, and/or the stories that have changed their lives.
-It’s available here on Sage Woman Chronicles and on Apple, Google, and Spotify podcast apps.
+It’s available here on Sage Woman Chronicles and on Apple, Spotify, Amazon, and YouTube podcast apps.
 Please rate and leave a review.
 It helps people find me.

 Rita Gau’s review: Recently, I finished reading a book titled, The Space Between Time, by my friend, Lucinda Sage-Midgorden.
 It was the best book I’ve read in a long time.
 It kept me captivated, which I have not experienced from any other book for the past couple of years.
 I loved all the little gems of meaningful and what I call spiritual statements throughout the book.
 You know, those words that make you pause and think, and sometimes have an “aha” from or a deeper awareness about something.
 And it was entertaining and informational about some of the history in the 1800’s and yet, contemporary.
 It also reminded me of the importance of “living in community” and how important it is to help one another and be engaged in your community.
 Thank you Lucinda for a wonderful, entertaining and captivating book!